amirhnajafiz-teaching/programming-design-patterns/Decorator Pattern/readme.md

 # Decorator Pattern

+### What is the problem ?
+Same problem of having classes that are similar in the base features.<br />
-The Decorator Pattern uses composition instead of inheritance to extend the functionality of an object at runtime.
+The Decorator Pattern uses composition instead of inheritance to extend the functionality of an object at runtime.<br />
 The Decorator Pattern is also known as Wrapper.

 ## Advantage of Decorator Pattern: